Approximations for STERGMs Based on Cross-Sectional Data: Results

 \subsection{Behavior of Dyad-Independent Approximations for Dyad-Dependent Models}

-Dyad-dependent models are defined by having at least one dyad-dependent term or constraint, meaning that the factors that influence the formation of a tie may depend on the state of other dyads.
-In this section, we examine how the old and new dyad-independent-derived approximations (i.e. \eqref{eq1} and \eqref{eq3}) behave on models with some commonly used dyad-dependent terms: terms that specify some part of the degree sequence and terms that allow for triad-formation bias.
-We utilize simulation (rather than formal arguments) to explore these issues.
+In this section, we utilize simulations to examine how the old and new EDAs behave on models with some commonly used dyad-dependent terms.
+Using the syntax from the \texttt{ergm} package, we will specify an ERGM with the \texttt{degree} term, that counts the number of nodes with a particular degree, and the \texttt{gwesp} term, that computes a geometrically weighted measure of the number of edgewise shared partners.
+The \texttt{gwesp} term has been shown to possess certain desirable properties over a simple homogeneous measure of triangles \citep{gwesp1, gwesp2}, and can be interpreted as a triad bias: two nodes are more or less likely to have an edge between them based on the number of other nodes to which they both have an edge (i.e., the number of shared partners).

+Note that the new EDA is implemented in the same manner as the old EDA described in Section \ref{sec:tnc}, except that the formation coefficients for the new EDA are $(\theta, -\log(D_1), \dots, -\log(D_L))$.

-\subsubsection{Simulation setup}
+\subsubsection{Simulation Setup}

-To exhibit the behavior of the old and new approximations near dyad-independence, we performed a series of simulations of \code{edges + degree(1)} models on a 1000 node undirected network.
-We used mean degrees of 0.7, 1.0, 1.3, and 2.0, and \code{degree(1)} targets of 200 to 600 in steps of 100, whose range includes the mean \code{degree(1)} value for an edges-only model of each mean degree used.
-(Thus, a dyad-independent model is within the range of models we simulate for each mean degree.)
-We included durations of 15, 50, and 100, to exhibit how errors change with duration when all other variables are held fixed.
+To exhibit the behavior of the old and new approximations near dyad independence, we performed a series of simulations of \texttt{edges + degree(1)} models on a 1000 node undirected network.
+We used mean degrees of 0.7, 1.0, 1.3, and 2.0; the range 0.7-1.3 is taken from applied research on HIV, where STERGMs are used to summarize and simulate sexual transmission networks \citep{G, W}, and the value 2.0 matches that used for the simulation in \cite{Carnegie}.
+We also used \texttt{degree(1)} targets of 200 to 600 in steps of 100, whose range includes the mean \texttt{degree(1)} value for an edges-only model of each mean degree used.
+A dyad-independent model is therefore within the range of models we simulate for each mean degree.
+We included durations of 15, 50, and 100, to exhibit how errors change with duration when all other variables are held fixed; these durations include the range used for the simulation in \cite{Carnegie}, and are on the order of durations in the applied work measured in weeks or months \citep{G, W}.

-We also performed simulations for various \code{edges + degree(1) + degree(2) + gwesp(0.5, fixed = TRUE)} models on a 1000 node undirected network, analogous to those of the original paper, but using \code{gwesp} throughout (rather than a mix of \code{triangle} and \code{gwesp}).
-We used a mean degree of 2.0, a \code{degree(1)} target of 200, a \code{degree(2)} target of 350, and \code{gwesp(0.5, fixed = TRUE)} targets ranging from 3 to 300 (considering that an isolated \code{triangle} counts as three \code{gwesp}).
+We also performed simulations for various \texttt{edges + degree(1) + degree(2) + gwesp(0.5, fixed = TRUE)} models on a 1000 node undirected network, analogous to those of the original paper, but using \texttt{gwesp} throughout (rather than a mix of \texttt{triangle} and \texttt{gwesp}).
+We used a mean degree of 2.0, a \texttt{degree(1)} target of 200, a \texttt{degree(2)} target of 350, and \texttt{gwesp(0.5, fixed = TRUE)} targets ranging from 3 to 300 (considering that an isolated \texttt{triangle} counts as three \texttt{gwesp}).
 We again included durations of 15, 50, and 100.